lvzongyao/CNNs-to-Vision-Transformers/README.md

 - Implementation: `models/nin.py`

-### HRNet
+### Vision Transformer (ViT)

-The HRNet model is a high-resolution network for image classification.
-It maintains high-resolution representations throughout the network, which helps to improve the accuracy of the model.
+The Vision Transformer (ViT) model is a transformer-based model for image classification.
+It leverages the power of transformers to achieve state-of-the-art performance on various image classification tasks.

-- Implementation: `models/hrnet.py`
+- Implementation: `models/vit.py`